invesalius/inv3_plugins/README.md

 - **porous_creation**: creation of porous surface.
 - **remove_non_visible_faces**: remove non-visible (internal) triangle faces from a surface.
 - **remove_tiny_objects**: remove tiny objects from a mask.

+- **Mask Morphology Plugin**: This plugin adds morphological operations (erosion and dilation) to InVesalius, allowing users to refine their masks by removing small artifacts or filling gaps.